seedvault-app/seedvault/README.md

 - Check out [the wiki](https://github.com/stevesoltys/backup/wiki) for information on building the application with AOSP.

+## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/stevesoltys/backup.

 ## License
 This application is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).